Quick Verdict

 3. The Ordinary Niacinamide 10% + Zinc 1% -- Best Serum

 The most cost-effective serum for acne-prone skin.
-Niacinamide at 10% visibly reduces sebum production, minimizes pore appearance, and addresses the red/purple post-acne marks (post-inflammatory hyperpigmentation) that linger after breakouts clear.
-Zinc has mild antimicrobial properties.
-Apply after cleanser and toner, before moisturizer, AM and PM.
-The formula is water-based and won't clog pores.
+Niacinamide at 10% can support oilier routines, help pores look less obvious, and fit post-breakout tone routines.
+Zinc adds a lightweight, oil-focused feel.
+Apply after cleanser and toner, before moisturizer, AM and PM if tolerated.
+The formula is water-based and lightweight.

 Best for: Oil control, post-acne marks, pore minimizing, and redness.
-Safe for daily use, including under SPF.
+Can be used daily if your skin tolerates niacinamide, including under SPF.

 Keep in mind: At 10%, some users experience mild flushing initially.
 If you're sensitive to niacinamide, start every other day and build up.